-India to provide boost to concentrated solar power and concentrated solar technology, hoping sloar energy use will intensify
+India to provide boost to concentrated solar power and concentrated solar technology, hoping solar energy use will intensify.

 Set up by Godawari Green Energy Ltd, the plant is India’s first grid-connected commercial unit, using concentrated solar energy to generate steam.
 Another 150 MW was commissioned during the course of 2013, which Ministry of New and Renewable Energy (MNRE) officials believe will bring CSP capacity in India to 200 MW before the end of the current financial year (March 2014).
 It is a huge jump for the country, considering that under the first national solar mission the government had aimed to establish 500 MW of CSP capacity in three years, but only 50 MW was actually commissioned.

 Since the launch of the National Solar Mission in 2010, use of solar energy in India has been focussed on the use of PV technology—the Union Ministry of Non-conventional and Renewable Energy (MNRE) has succeeded in installing over 2,000 MW.
 The government aims to cross 20 GW of solar energy capacity by 2022.
 Whereas the more efficient CSP technology had not gained many takers so far, it would be impossible to achieve the capacity target without taking CSP into consideration.

 Ministry officials think so, too.
 They believe the newly introduced subsidies and other benefits will help promote CSP on a large scale, from 2014 on.
 Former Director of the Solar Energy Centre Bibek Bandyopadhyay says, ‘Photovoltaic (PV) has a limited life-span and its module efficiency decreases with each passing year – this is not a problem with concentrated solar, and developers are learning now.’
 He envisages a rapid growth in the concentrated solar sector in the coming years.